 Every .NET Core development engineer is excited about the upcoming enhancements that a new release will show to dot net developers.
 According to the roadmap, 2.1 will be offered for use in the second quarter of this year with every 1-2 months servicing period following the date of release.

-.Net Core is an open-source .Net realization which is used for developing software that will work on more than one type of operating system.
+.NET Core is an open-source .NET realization that is used for developing software that will work on more than one type of operating system.
 The technology was introduced by Microsoft in June 2016.
-Over the last 2 years several versions of .Net Core were released.
+Over the last 2 years, several versions of .Net Core were released.
 2.0 release that is today used by programmers was presented in August 2017.
-Looks like .NET Core will be very popular topic to discuss at .NET Conferences 2018.
+Looks like .NET Core will be a very popular topic to discuss at .NET Conferences 2018.

-.Net Core 2.1 Preview reveals the scope of fixes that have been done by a .Net specialists.
+.Net Core 2.1 Preview reveals the scope of fixes that have been done by a .NET specialist.
 Before delving into the study of the enhancements, let us revise the main features and advantages of .Net Core.

 - console apps;

-Microsoft’s initial aim was to develop an alternative to .Net Framework for those who need to build apps which can work on different operating systems.
+Microsoft’s initial aim was to develop an alternative to .NET Framework for those who need to build apps that can work on different operating systems.
 The Framework is used for creating websites, desktop apps, and services mainly for Windows.

-Net Core is designed to allow you to spin up a software and run it on slightly cheaper hardware.
-Windows licensing modes will cost you money to host on Windows server whereas on Linux it is traditionally a little bit cheaper.
+NET Core is designed to allow you to spin up the software and run it on slightly cheaper hardware.
+Windows licensing modes will cost you money to host on a Windows server whereas on Linux it is traditionally a little bit cheaper.